piotrbajdek/coprosize/README.md

 [coprosize](https://github.com/piotrbajdek/coprosize) employs power and cubic regression models allowing to estimate the producer's body mass based on coprolite diameter.
 Models can be chosen accordingly to the supposed producer's taxon (at this stage of program development, only tetrapod models are implemented) and its diet type (carnivorous, herbivorous, omnivorous, unspecified).
 Implemented regression formulae are provided in [Supplement 1.
 Regression models](https://github.com/piotrbajdek/coprosize/blob/main/docs/supplement-1.ods) and constructed based on the data given in [Supplement 2.
 Scat diameters and body masses](https://github.com/piotrbajdek/coprosize/blob/main/docs/supplement-2.ods).

 As it is aimed for science, [coprosize](https://github.com/piotrbajdek/coprosize) is written in Rust.
-The reasons for this choice are (1) the high code correctness guaranteed by Rust, (2) to ensure that each program version will be hosted 'for perpetuity' in the [registry](https://docs.rs/crate/coprosize/latest) and (3) that each program version will remain easily installable and cross-platform 'for perpetuity', thanks to the Rust's strict policy of backward compatibility.
+The reasons for this choice are (1) the high code correctness guaranteed by Rust, (2) to ensure that each program version will be hosted 'for perpetuity' in the [registry](https://docs.rs/crate/coprosize/latest) and (3) that each program version will remain easily installable and cross-platform 'for perpetuity', thanks to the Rust's strict policy of backwards compatibility.

-**As of v1.0.0-alpha.2, coprosize remains in an unstable fast-development phase.
+**As of v1.0.0-alpha.3, coprosize remains in an unstable fast-development phase.
 This program version is not intended for scientific research but for presentation of the technology and testing!**

 # SCREENSHOTS